Dog Bite Settlements in California

 Most dog bite cases in the state of California end in a settlement.
 Therefore, it's important that you fully understand what a settlement is.
 A settlement is an agreed-upon resolution between the victim and the owner of the dog regarding a compensation amount.
 In most cases where the dog's owner has a pre-existing homeowner's insurance policy, their insurance company will be in charge of setting and paying the settlement amount.

 When the victim and the dog owner come to a conclusion about the settlement price, documents are signed.
-These are drawn up by a Los Angeles dog bite lawyer to ensure their validity.
+These are drawn up by legal professionals to ensure their validity.
 When the injured party is compensated, they drop the case against the owner of the dog.
-Everything is legally settled outside of court with the help of a dog bite attorney Los Angeles.
+Everything is legally settled outside of court with the help of your legal counsel.

 What Type Of Compensation Can A Victim Get?

-A personal injury attorney Los Angeles will make it clear to you that compensation is meant to make you whole again.
+An attorney that is well-versed in cases pertaining to unforeseen puncture wounds, will make it clear to you that compensation is meant to make you whole again.
 Essentially it's a total estimate of the number of financial damages that would put you back into the position you were in before the dog bite occurred.
 Some of the most common types of compensation include:

 - Lost Wages